-That’s why it is so important to consult with a knowledgeable traffic ticket attorney any time you receive a citation in New Jersey.
-At Keith Oliver Criminal Law, our team has years of experience fighting for the rights of ordinary people like you.
-Contact us today to discuss your case with a trusted New Jersey traffic ticket lawyer.
-The consultation is free, and we’ll be straightforward with you about whether you need legal representation.
+That’s why it is so important to consult with a knowledgeable Jersey traffic ticket lawyer any time you receive a citation due to a traffic violation in New Jersey.
+At Keith Oliver Criminal Law, our team of traffic ticket lawyers has years of experience fighting for the rights of ordinary people like you.
+Contact our law firm today to discuss your case with a trusted New Jersey traffic ticket lawyer.
+We offer free consultations, and we’ll be straightforward with you about whether you need legal representation.

-Why Do You Need a Lawyer for a Traffic Ticket?
+Why Do You Need a Traffic Ticket Defense Attorney in New Jersey?

 So, is it really worth it to hire a lawyer for a simple traffic ticket?
-In many cases, yes, particularly if you’re facing substantial fines or the revocation of your driving privileges — penalties that could have serious consequences.
-Depending on the circumstances, a traffic ticket attorney can help you by:
+In many cases, yes, particularly if you’re facing substantial fines or the revocation of your driving privileges — these traffic violation penalties could have serious consequences.
+Depending on the circumstances, a skilled traffic ticket attorney can help you by:

 - Providing thorough advice so you understand your legal options